5 December 2006 (USS Intrepid in route to Bayonne) Photo taken by Phil Pelter

 The Coast Guard's philosophy is "ready for today...preparing for tomorrow" against all threats and all hazards.
 The role of the Coast Guard Auxiliary is to be a 'force multiplier" for the Coast Guard.

 Training opportunities (most of which are free) include boat crew and coxswain (small boat operator), vessel examiner, boating safety class instructor, public affairs, and many others.
-Applicants must be a U.S. citizen, at least 17 years old, and pass a basic background check.
 There are no upper age limits or height/weight standards (although for boat crew, you must be able to perform certain tasks).
-There are no minimum service hours – you can serve as little or as much as you want.
+Serve as many hours as you want that your schedule allows.